dfki-ric/movement_primitives/README.md

 ## Non-public Extensions

-Note that scripts from the subfolder `examples/external_dependencies/` require access to git repositories (URDF files or optional dependencies) that are not publicly available.
+Scripts from the subfolder `examples/external_dependencies/` require access to git repositories (URDF files or optional dependencies) and datasets that are not publicly available.
+They are available on request (email alexander.fabisch@dfki.de).

+Note that the library does not have any non-public dependencies!
+They are only required to run all examples.

 ### MoCap Library